 Budget Billing provides the option to have the annual electric bill averaged for a 12-month period so payments are the same each month.

 VISA, MasterCard, Discover Card, and American Express are accepted.

 A Prompt Payment Discount is available to all members who pay their electric bill in full within 10 days of the billing date.
 By doing so, a 1.5% credit is applied on the next month's electric bill.

 MEC has qualified people on staff to discuss the possible causes for increased usage patterns.
 We also have representatives available to visit your home to perform a free walk-through energy audit, which can provide additional insight to increased consumption patterns.
 For more information about a free energy audit, contact the Marketing Department at (541) 536-2126 option 5 or (800) 722-7219 option 5.

 As energy is a commodity that is used prior to being billed, all billings are due upon receipt.
-Customers that pay their bill in full within 10 days of the billing date receive a 1.5% prompt payment discount, which is applied toward their next bill.
+Members that pay their bill in full within 10 days of the billing date receive a 1.5% prompt payment discount, which is applied toward their next bill.